-$$GMFA(t) = \sqrt{\left[\sum{i}^{k} (V_i(t) - V{mean}(t))^2\right]/k}$$ where t is the time point in the trial, i is the current electrode, and k is the total number of electrodes.
-The GMFA was calculated from 10-400 ms post-TMS.
-We then sorted each subjects' trials via median split into those with 'high' or 'low' GMFA (High and Low groups, Figure 1B).
-Because TMS was delivered near to channel P1, the pre-stimulation ITC and power were calculated for each frequency, for High and Low GMFA groups, at this channel.
-Both were derived from a time-frequency transformation of the data using Hanning tapers with a frequency-dependent window of 3 cycles/frequency analyzed, calculated from 2-50 Hz.
-Three cycles were chosen because this is the minimum number required to obtain a reliable measure of the 'instantaneous phase' (Le Van Quyen et al., 2001) while still allowing estimation of phase and power in the pre-TMS interval uncontaminated by the pulse itself.
-(Note that this restricts the pre-stimulation time-window of observation to effectively 1.5 cycles per frequency of interest.)
-The difference between High and Low GMFA groups was compared to a surrogate distribution of difference values (power difference between High and Low GMFA groups, or ITC difference between High and Low GMFA groups) obtained through a bootstrapping procedure as follows.
+$$GMFA(t) = \sqrt{\left\{\sum{i}^{k} \left[V{i}(t) - V{mean}(t)\right]^{2}\right\}/k}$$ where t is the time point in the trial, i is the present electrode number, and k is the total number of electrodes.
+The GMFA was calculated from 10 to 400 ms post-TMS.
+We then sorted each subjects' trials via median split into those with high or low GMFA (High and Low groups, Fig. 1B).
+Because TMS was delivered near channel P1, the prestimulation ITC and power were calculated for each frequency, for High and Low GMFA groups, at this channel.
+Both were derived from a time-frequency transformation of the data using Hanning tapers with a frequency-dependent window of three cycles/frequency analyzed, calculated from 2 to 50 Hz.
+Three cycles were chosen because this is the minimum number required to obtain a reliable measure of the "instantaneous phase" (Le Van Quyen et al. 2001) while still allowing estimation of phase and power in the pre-TMS interval uncontaminated by the pulse itself.
+(Note that this restricts the prestimulation time-window of observation to effectively 1.5 cycles per frequency of interest.)
+The difference between High and Low GMFA groups was compared with a surrogate distribution of difference values (power difference between High and Low GMFA groups, or ITC difference between High and Low GMFA groups) obtained through a bootstrapping procedure as follows.
 For each subject, trials were randomly assigned to one of two groups and a difference in power and ITC was calculated for channel P1 data.
 This was repeated 10,000 times per subject.
-From this, a grand average distribution was derived by selecting a difference sample from each subjects' surrogate distribution, and calculating a grand average difference in power or ITC.
+From this, a grand average distribution was derived by selecting a difference sample from each subjects' surrogate distribution and calculating a grand average difference in power or ITC.
 This procedure was also repeated 10,000 times.
-Finally, we identified clusters of frequency-time points pre-stimulation that showed significant differences in power or ITC (between High and Low GMFA) bins) relative to this surrogate distribution, with significance differences defined as those samples showing less than 5% of null samples to be above the experimental sample (similar to p < 0.05).
-To correct for multiple comparisons, we also identified clusters of frequency-time points that were corrected considering a false discovery rate (FDR) of 5% (Benjamini and Hochberg, 1995).
+Finally, we identified clusters of frequency-time points prestimulation that showed significant differences in power or ITC (between High and Low GMFA bins) relative to this surrogate distribution, with significance differences defined as those samples showing <5% of null samples to be above the experimental sample (similar to P < 0.05).
+To correct for multiple comparisons, we also identified clusters of frequency-time points that were corrected considering a false discovery rate of 5% (Benjamini and Hochberg 1995).
 Note that, due to the nature of EEG-derived spectrograms, however, each test is not truly independent of all the others so this correction is overly conservative, thus we present both sets of results (corrected and uncorrected).